zjunlp/LightMem-Ego/README.md

 ### `src/frontend/`

 Web frontend for LightMem-Ego.
-It provides the browser interface for interacting with the system, reviewing memory/session content, and using backend-powered QA outside the glasses.
+It provides the main browser interface for live capture, memory/session review, and backend-powered QA without requiring the glasses app.

 See [`src/frontend/README.md`](src/frontend/README.md) for frontend-specific setup and deployment notes.